emresaracoglu/php-openssl-object/README.md

  * ----------------------------------------------------------------------------
  * "THE BEER-WARE LICENSE" (Revision 42):
- * <phk@FreeBSD.ORG> wrote this file.
+ * <adn:@westberliner> wrote this file.
 As long as you retain this notice you
  * can do whatever you want with this stuff.
 If we meet some day, and you think
  * this stuff is worth it, you can buy me a beer in return.
+Patrick Herzberg
  * ----------------------------------------------------------------------------
  * http://en.wikipedia.org/wiki/Beerware
  *